xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xin He is a PhD candidate in Statistics and Finance at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
+Xin He (Sean) is a PhD candidate in Statistics and Finance at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
+If you want an English name, please feel free to call me Sean.
+I am working on financial research topics with new tools from Machine Learning, Data Science and FinTech.